-The advantages of low power consumption, I/O flexibility, programmable frequency divider, timer functions, oscillator options, multi-channel A/D Converter, HALT and wake-up functions, enhance the versatility of these devices to suit a wide range of A/D application possibilities such as sensor signal processing, etc.
+The advantages of low power consumption, I/O flexibility, programmable frequency divider, timer functions, oscillator options, multi-channel A/D Converter, HALT and wake-up functions, enhance the versatility of these devices to suit a wide range of A/D application possibilities such as sensor signal processing.

-The device provides two comparators and programmable pulse generator (PPG).
-It is particularly suitable for use in products such as induction cooker and home appliances.
+The device also provides two comparators and a programmable pulse generator (PPG), hence, it is particularly suitable for use in products such as induction cooker and home appliances.